 Along the way, we have been very interested in the history of areas that we cruise.
 The Winnie W. is now cruising along a corridor of Civil War history.

 A brief overview: the Tennessee and Cumberland Rivers were important commercial highways in the 1850s; each had hundreds of steamboats carrying passengers & freight.
 Since the South had few railroads, this made the rivers strategically vital.
-General U.S. Grant, commanding a portion of the Union's western armies early in the war, saw the Tennessee River as an effective route of transporting his soldiers deep into the Confederacy.
+General U.S. Grant, commanding a portion of the Union's western armies early in the war, saw the Tennessee River

 The Southerners built forts to protect the waterways.
 Fort Henry was built on the Tennessee River, on a low bank next to the border with Kentucky.
 About 12 miles to the east, they built Fort Donelson to guard the Cumberland channel.